Solau92/DevFS-Projet-3-Developpez-le-back-end-en-utilisant-Java-et-Spring--Java/ReadMe.md

 Navigate to http://localhost:4200 to access the whole app.

 NB :
-- if you have run the *data.sql* file, you can use theses credentials :
+- if you have run the *data.sql* file, you can use theses credentials to log in :
    . user : user1@gmail.com
    . password : password
 - the passwords of all users in database are "password"